Climbing Classics

 Mount Asgard, Baffin Island.
 (All rights reserved)

-I am on a long-term side project to identify the Climbing Classics of mountaineering literature and these are my working lists, which are ever changing.
-I keep a list of candidates for Climbing Classics and a list of books that I need to read/acquire to evaluate so you can see my progress.
-Please bear with me, as I officially started this semi-formal process back in 2019, and I don’t expect to announce the Climbing Classics any time soon.
+I have been on a long-term side project, tangential to my enjoyment of mountain lit, to identify the Climbing Classics of mountaineering and climbing literature and these are my working lists, which were ever changing.
+I kept a list of “candidates” for Climbing Classics and a list of books that I need to read/acquire to evaluate so you can see my progress.
+Please bear with me, as I officially started this semi-formal process back in 2019.

 MY SHORT-LONG LIST OF BOOKS TO READ AND/OR ACQUIRE

-I keep a spreadsheet that I call the TSM Long Short List or just My Short-Long List.
+I kept a spreadsheet that I called the T.S.M.
+Long Short List or just My Short-Long List.
 They are books that readers like you have persuaded me might be a candidate or just interested me enough to read for myself.
-I am searching for copies to borrow or acquire for my own library.
+It hasn’t been updated in a while, but here it is if it’s helpful to you:

 CLIMBING CLASSIC CANDIDATES (So far and in no particular order)